Andel sustainable semis

 Spacious and bright

-The open concept living room wraps around a central entrance volume.
-The interior is spacious and bright due to the large windows, the open staircase and a void on the south façade.
+The open concept living room wraps around a central entrance.
 The first floor layout is more secluded and accommodates three bedrooms and a bathroom.
 The second floor houses a loft bedroom with freestanding bath.
 The extension has its own entrance and toilet, so it can be used independently from the main house.
 It holds a home office, but can also be used as a ground floor ensuite bedroom.
 Furthermore it incorporates a storage room and a technical room.

 Comfortable and healthy